 Description: Taconite is a low-grade iron ore that contains a mixture of iron-bearing minerals, primarily magnetite and hematite, along with silica and other impurities.

-Uses: Taconite is processed into pellets for use in steelmaking, especially in regions where high-grade iron ore is not available.
+Uses: Taconite is processed into pellets for steelmaking, especially in regions where high-grade iron ore is unavailable.

 6. Banded Iron Formations (BIF)

-Description: Banded iron formations are sedimentary rocks consisting of alternating layers of iron-rich minerals and silica.
+Description: Banded iron formations are sedimentary rocks with alternating layers of iron-rich minerals and silica.
 They are typically ancient geological formations.

 Uses: While not directly mined for iron, BIFs can be a source of iron ore when processed.